icanccwhite/numt-ptmt/README.md

 Determine the sequence transfer direction.
 #### The designed script based on biology communication with Prof. Dengke Niu.

-thought about repeat region alignment
+thought about genome repeat region alignment